 Effective May 3, 2024, Series A was redesignated as Series B; and effective May 10, 2024, Series J DSC was redesignated as Series J NL.

-Series A and J DSC are closed to new investments by securityholders, but still available for reinvested distributions and switches from corresponding series of other IG Wealth Management Funds.
+All series of the Fund are closed to any new investment, but still available for reinvested dividends and switches from corresponding series of other IG Wealth Management Funds.